 2. Witness candlelight tribute performances of Hans Zimmer

 Fever’s dazzling array of candlelight concerts are taking Glasgow by storm, and with a huge range of musical styles and incredible venues on offer, there’s something for every music lover.
-On September 9, kicking off the upcoming Candlelights is The Best Of Hans Zimmer.
-Expect covers of famous sountracks such as Time from ‘Inception’, Tennessee from ‘Pearl Harbor’, ‘Gladiator’ Suite and ‘Pirates of the Caribbean’ Suite.
-Fitting perfectly with the narrative of the movies, the concert will take place at the Mediterranean restaurant and former cheese market Arta, creating a magical atmosphere.
+On September 28, kicking off the upcoming Candlelights is The Best Of Hans Zimmer.
+Expect covers of famous soundtracks such as Time from ‘Inception’, Tennessee from ‘Pearl Harbor’, ‘Gladiator’ Suite and ‘Pirates of the Caribbean Suite.
+Fitting perfectly with the narrative of the movies, the concert will take place at the Merchants House of Glasgow, creating a magical atmosphere.
 There are very few things in life more romantic than candlelight, but candlelight plus an evening full of live music on the calming shores of the river is definitely one of them.

 3. Zipslide the Clyde at the Riverside Museum and simultaneously raise money for charity

 Ever wanted to zip slide the River Clyde?
 It even rhymes!
 Well, September is your lucky month.
 Not only can you zip slide 1000 feet across the river, but also you will be doing it for a good cause.
 The event is organised by Spina Bifida Hydrocephalus Scotland, a charity that supports people with the conditions.
-SBH Scotland will be zip sliding while raising funds on September 2, 3 and 8, giving weegies the opportunity to have fun and do good at the same time.
+SBH Scotland will be zip sliding while raising funds on August 20, 31 and September 1, giving weegies the opportunity to have fun and do good at the same time.
 The only restrictions are that you have to be over 10 years old and weigh over 25kg (3.9 stone) and no more than 110kg (17.3 stone).
 Plus, those interested should book in advance as it tends to sell out quickly!

 4. Watch a stand-up comedy show at The Glee Club